-The University of Maryland, Baltimore (UMB) has been recognized as a Skin Smart Campus by The National Council on Skin Cancer Prevention.
-Ensuring the well-being of our students, we are providing a safe and healthy learning and living environment on and off campus, pledging to keep indoor tanning devices off our campus and our affiliated buildings.
+The University of Maryland, Baltimore (UMB) has been recognized as a Skin Smart Campus by the National Council on Skin Cancer Prevention.
+Ensuring the well-being of our students, we are providing a safe and healthy learning and living environment on and off campus and pledging to keep indoor tanning devices off our campus and our affiliated buildings.
 We also promote skin cancer prevention policies and education.

 General risk factors include: